MattBroach/DjangoRestMultipleModels/README.md

 ]
 ```

+As with django field ordering, add '-' to the beginning of the field to enable reverse sorting.
+Setting `sorting_field='-title'` would sort the title fields in __descending__ order.

 **WARNING:** the field chosen for ordering must be shared by all models/serializers in your queryList.
-Any attempt to sort objects along non_shared fields with throw a `KeyError`.
+Any attempt to sort objects along non_shared fields will throw a `KeyError`.

 ### add_model_type